 To freeze a frosted cake, first place it in the freezer until the frosting is hard.
 Double wrap in plastic wrap and place in a freezer bag.
 It can last up to 3 months.

 Sure!
 This recipe will also make a 2-layer 8-inch cake or a 2-layer 9-inch cake.

 If you try this recipe don’t forget to rate it and let me know how it went in the comments below!
 You can also FOLLOW ME on Pinterest, Facebook, and Instagram to see more delicious food and what I’m getting up to.

-Vegan Gluten Free Carrot Cake
+Vegan Gluten Free Strawberry Cake